 The bytecode verifier is a program that performs static checks on the bytecodes of the methods of a CAP file prior to the execution of the file on the card.
 Bytecode verification is a key component of security: applet isolation, for instance, depends on the file satisfying the properties a verifier checks to hold.
 A method of a CAP file that has been verified shall not contain, for instance, an instruction that allows forging a memory address or an instruction that makes improper use of a return address as if it were an object reference.
 In other words, bytecodes are verified to hold up to the intended use to which they are defined.
 Bytecode verification could be performed totally or partially dynamically.
 No standard procedure in that concern has yet been recognized.
-Furthermore, different approaches have been proposed for the implementation of bytecode verification, this latter being an instance of what is known as proof carrying code.
+Furthermore, different approaches have been proposed for the implementation of bytecode verifiers, most notably data flow analysis, model checking and lightweight bytecode verification, this latter being an instance of what is known as proof carrying code.
 The actual set of checks performed by the verifier is implementation-dependent, but it is required that it should at least enforce all the "must clauses" imposed in [JCVM22] on the bytecodes and the correctness of the CAP files' format.